hbctraining/Intro-to-rnaseq-hpc-O2/lessons/09_automating_workflow.md

 $ vim rnaseq_analysis_on_input_file.sh
 ```

-*Alternatively, you can save the script on your computer and transfer it to `~/unix_workshop/rnaseq/scripts/` using FileZilla.*
+> *Alternatively, you can save the script on your computer and transfer it to `~/unix_workshop/rnaseq/scripts/` using FileZilla.*

-We should all have an interactive session with 2 or more cores, so we can start the script:
+We should all have an interactive session with 6 cores, so we can run the script as follows:

 ```bash
 $ sh rnaseq_analysis_on_input_file.sh ~/unix_workshop/rnaseq/raw_data/Mov10_oe_1.subset.fq
 ```

-**Before we move to the next section, modify the number of cores in the above script to 6 using `vim`, so we can have it run a lot faster when we submit it as an LSF job.**

-## Running the script iteratively as a job submission to the LSF scheduler
+## Running the script to submit jobs in parallel to the SLURM scheduler

 The above script will run in an interactive session **one file at a time**.
 But the whole point of writing this script was to run it on all files at once.
 How do you think we can do this?

-To run the above script "in serial" for all of the files on a worker node via the job scheduler, we can create a separate submission script that will need 2 components:
+To run the above script **"in serial"** for all of the files on a worker node via the job scheduler, we can create a separate submission script that will need 2 components:

-1. **LSF directives** at the **beginning** of the script.
+1. **SLURM directives** at the **beginning** of the script.
 This is so that the scheduler knows what resources we need in order to run our job on the compute node(s).
 2. a `for` loop that iterates through and runs the above script for all the fastq files.

 Below is what this second script would look like **\[DO NOT RUN THIS\]**: